QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 Topological deletions are an entirely different matter.
-If a link or node is to be removed from the topology, then the network should act before the anticipated change to route traffic around the expected topological loss.
-Specifically, at some point before the topology change, the routing tables or paths should be pre-computated and installed before the topology change take place.
+If a link or node is to be removed from the topology, then the network should act before the anticipated change to route traffic around the expected topological change.
+Specifically, at some point before the planned topology change, the routing paths should be pre-computated and installed before the topology change takes place.
-The time necessary will vary depending on the exact network and configuration.
-When using IGP or other distributed routing protocols, the affected links may be set to a high metric to direct traffic to alternate paths.
+The required time to perform such planned action will vary depending on the exact network and configuration.
+When using an IGP or other distributed routing protocols, the affected links may be set to a high metric to direct traffic to alternate paths.
 This type of change does require some time to propagate through the network, so the metric change should be initiated far enough in advance that the network converges before the